+From a technical point of view, we have to find a clever way how to store logs for analysis (presumably via an S3 bucket) and, especially important for ML Engineers / Ops, to stream logs (presumably via Kafka).
+From a monitoring point of view having the ability to analyze and compare logs, query logs and do some graphical representations is of central importance.
+Below you find an example to query all log messages of log level “error”.

+In a more mature state of our monitoring system, we could also think about building dashboards on top of the log queries.
+In the ML chapter a log library component will be developed in the near future, which should be used in all retail and non-retail use cases.

 Alerts

-An important enabler for the monitoring system to be actionable and well-timed is to equip respective monitoring jobs with logging and alerts.
-While implementing a proper alerting scheme ensures that relevant stakeholders are informed of arising issues on time, logging facilitates identifying the cause of those problems more promptly.

-:
+For a stable deployment process even more important than logging is an alerting system, to make sure that relevant stakeholders are informed of issues on time.
+Logging facilitates then help to identify the cause of those problems.
+Here the basic requirement is that the ML Ops team is informed when a job has failed.
+In a higher maturity state of our monitoring framework automated JIRA ticket could be created whenever a problem with the deployment pipeline occurs.

+Make sure that the following conditions are fulfilled when building up the alerting system:

 Alerts Minimization:

-Monitor only the primary metrics as concluded during the analysis

 Restrict scope of alerts to those situations that require intervention and do have the real business impact

+Write out only the important information in the notification

-Limit alerts audience to people in charge of maintaining respective process steps
+Limit alerts audience to people in charge of maintaining respective process steps, in our case the ML Ops team

 Alerts Validity:

-Test your alerts before they go into production (e.g. based on historical, test data)
+Test your alerts before they go into production

-Add context to the alert by including descriptive information and recommended action by the primary service owner
+Add context to the alert by including descriptive information of the problem

-Establish a troubleshooting framework (steps) for going from alerting to action to troubleshooting, characterize alerts (i.e. whether they were false positives, negatives, or true positives), record and automate frequently taken actions
+Establish within the ML Ops team a troubleshooting framework (steps) for going from the notification to action to troubleshooting: characterize alerts (i.e. whether they were false positives, negatives, or true positives), record and automate frequently taken actions.

 Minimum requirements